jilavsky/SAXS_IgorCodeDocs/docs/source/Irena/Reflectivity.rst

 If you set the system to "Auto update" you can use sliders to see how the reflectivity changes.

-You can fit the parameters using Least Square fitting, but more likely you want to use Genetic optimization.
+You can fit the parameters using Least Square fitting, but more likely you want to use :ref:`Genetic optimization <important.GeneticOptimization>`.
 Note, however, that for Genetic optimization the low and high limits for parameters must be "reachable".
 The Gen. Opt. tests all of the parameter range to find optimum solution.

 You can insert/remove layer using the button, if you need to add/remove layer from the current system.